mdavis2204/CiteSeek/README.md

 ### In addition, users must download the latest version of CiteSeek from this GitHub Repository.

+## Once these steps have been completed, simply run the .exe and enjoy searching!

 ## Credits

 ### Citations for code can be found in main.cpp